JulienVICTORINE/Mon-portfolio-React-Strapi/README.md

 ## 📝 1.
 Project Description

 This project is a personal portfolio built with **React.js** on the frontend and **Strapi** on the backend.
-It displays a list of projects dynamically retrieved from a Strapi API, filterable by technology, and includes a functional **contact form** that:
+It displays a list of projects dynamically retrieved from a Strapi API, filterable by technology, and includes a functional **contact form** that :

 - Stores messages in Strapi
 - Sends an email via **EmailJS**